Zekaric/ZTaskerWebPhp/ZDoc_MYT.md

 # 1 - Summary

-Zekaric: Tasker (Tasker) is a simple task tracker that is simple web program.
+Mighty is a simple task tracker as well as a simple web program.
 All work is performed on a command line prompt with simple commands.
+The ideal is speed of entry and speed of keeping it all in order.

 # 2 - Install